 Dial A Ride For Seniors

 Dial-A-Ride programs are often called “paratransit,” or “demand-response service” in many areas.
-Most paratransit and demand-response services are operated by the same transportation authorities that operate your local bus service.
+Most demand-response and para-transit services are operated by the same transportation authorities that operate your local bus routes.

 However, dial-a-ride and paratransit services typically require you to meet certain criteria to be eligible for demand-response services, such as:

 - Difficulty walking that would delay boarding a normal bus

 - Specific income levels

 - Live alone or with another disabled family member

 Requirements for paratransit, dial-a-ride, and demand-response vary widely from city to city, so don’t feel as though you may not be eligible if you don’t meet the criteria on this list.